 If your phone is running Android version 7 (Nougat) or any newer iterations.
 The chances are you already have Google Assistant on your device.
 Anything earlier (down to 5.0 Lollipop) can download and install the free Google Assistant app from the Play Store.

 You’ll also need to ensure that the Google Search app is up to at least version 6.13.
-The Google Play Services app is updated as well.
+The Google Play Services app has also been updated.
 A quick visit to the Google Play Store, tapping the three lines in the upper left corner then select My apps & games will let you know if there are any updates available.

 With all this in place, you can try launching the Assistant.
 On devices running a stock version of Android (Pixel 2, Pixel 3, Pixel 3 XL, Android One devices, and similar) you can tap and hold the Home button to trigger the app, while other variants can open the app tray and tap on the Google Assistant app icon.

-If this doesn’t work then you may need to enable the service, which can be done by opening the Google app, tapping the three-line (Menu) icon, selecting Settings then under the Google Assistant section tap Settings again and choose Turn on.
+If this doesn’t work then you may need to enable the service, which can be done by opening the Google app, tapping the three-line (Menu) icon, selecting Settings then under the Google Assistant section tap Settings again, and choose to Turn on.

 You should be asked to train the voice recognition feature by repeating ‘Ok Google’ and ‘Hey Google’ a couple of times.
 Once this is done, you should be able to say ‘OK Google’ to open the app.

 Check if your device has what it needs